 - Consumers are provided with products that perform as firms have led them to expect, and the associated service is of an acceptable standard and as they have been led to expect.

 - Consumers do not face unreasonable post-sale barriers imposed by firms to change product, switch provider, submit a claim or make a complaint.

 The Society seeks to treat its customers fairly and courteously by providing an efficient and competitive savings and mortgage service in a friendly environment.
-All customer information will be kept secure in accordance with the Data Protection Act.
+All customer information will be kept secure in accordance with the General Data Protection Regulation.

 We ensure that each member of staff is adequately trained to enable them to offer our customers a professional and knowledgeable service at all times and to keep data secure by adhering to security policies.